novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

   <img src="https://i.imgur.com/IoEpMFH.jpg" alt="Kubernetes | Minikube Deployment + Service + Horizontal Autoscaler | create service object">
 </p>

-As we can see from the image above, we did dispatch multiple HTTP request to minikube IP on node port.
-The result from the `curl` is different one another, this is because the service will direct incoming request into available pods in round-robin style (like what load balancer usually do).
+As we can see from the image above, we did dispatch multiple HTTP requests to Minikube IP on node port.
+The result from the `curl` is different from one another, this is because the service will direct incoming request into available pods in round-robin style (like what load balancer usually do).

 > Tips!
-Rather than find the minikube IP using `minikube ip` and then concat it with node port from config, use command below to easily get the URL of certain service.
+Rather than find the Minikube IP using `minikube ip` and then concat it with node port from config, use command below to easily get the URL of certain service.

 > `minikube service <service-name> --url`<br />`minikube service my-service --url`